 - Dry your face gently.

-- Use a natural and light moisturiser, for rehydration.
+- Use a natural and light moisturizer, for rehydration.

 8. Oatmeal, Honey, Yoghurt and Cucumber

-You are already aware of the wonderful uses of yoghurt, oatmeal and honey.
-Well, you may bring in cucumber too, for the vitamin C and ascorbic acid present within it, helps to soothe inflamed/irritated skin.
+You are already aware of the wonderful uses of yogurt, oatmeal and honey.
+Well, you may bring in cucumber too, for the vitamin C and ascorbic acid present within it helps to soothe inflamed/irritated skin.
 You may use this mask twice or thrice in a week.

 - Oatmeal – half-a-cup